Plastic Free Allies who have responsibility for community venues can:

 These are a series of poster we have designed which you can print and use, if you need an adapted version do get in contact with the Plastic Free Letchworth Team.

-- Poster giving ideas for plastic free periods and for removing make-up without plastic wipes.
+- Poster giving ideas for plastic free periods.

-- Posters for reducing plastics used in kitchen cleaning, storing and transporting food and serving food.
+- Posters for reducing plastics used in the kitchen, cleaning, storing and transporting food and serving food.

 If your hall is used by groups who host talks then suggest they hold a meeting themed on plastic waste.
 Resources for children are located on our schools resource page.
 For adult audiences videos to consider are: